MFajgenblat/ibm-dispersal-evolution/README.md

 # Code for the individual-based model in Fajgenblat, De Meester & Urban (submitted)
 This repository contains the code for the individual-based model presented in:

 Fajgenblat, M., De Meester, L. & Urban, M.C. (submitted).
-Dispersal evolution alters evolutionary priority effects in a metacommunity.
+Dispersal evolution alters evolution-mediated priority effects in a metacommunity.